galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 [**region**](/community/sig/#regional-communities) or [**domain of science**](/community/sig/#communities-of-practice) but
 if you feel like you just don't see your own or don't feel identified with them, you can create your own community!

+### Why shall you build your own community (SIG) ?

+The goal of building a new community is to establish a working environment related to your domain of expertise.
+Every community addresses issues like :

+* Technical
+  * relevant tools and software
+  * special data formats and data management
+  * sharing and reproducibility of the computation and results
+  * obtaining the optimal resources for achieving the goals

+* Organisational
+  * attracting new people and groups
+  * extending and sharing the acquired expertise

+* Training
+  *

 Below you'll find a suggested path to follow before you can start your own community, a list of Do's and Don'ts and also useful links you should probably check out.

 ### Path